Enhanced Sampling for Efficient Learning of Coarse-Grained Machine Learning Potentials: Results

 where $\{c_j\}$ denote the centers and $\sigma$ controls the width of the features.
 These localized features improve the ability of the network to capture nonlinear variations in the mean force landscape compared to using raw coordinates (Supporting Information Figure~S1).

 Figure~\ref{fig:mse_vs_data_size}A reports the mean-squared error (MSE) between the predicted and exact mean force as a function of the amount of training data.
 Models trained on biased datasets reach lower error and variance with only a few thousand samples, whereas models trained on unbiased datasets require orders of magnitude more data, yet still exhibit larger variance and higher error.
 Direct comparison of the learned force curves (Figure~\ref{fig:mse_vs_data_size}B–C) further illustrates this difference: While both models reproduce the mean force in densely sampled regions, biased training achieves much lower uncertainty and accurately recovers both the overall shape and the fine features of the mean force with limited data.
 Unbiased training, on the contrary, captures only the broad trend and fails to reproduce local structure even with orders of magnitude more samples.
+We additionally compare the exact free energy profile with MLP simulations in the Supporting Information (Figure~S2), where simulation profiles are obtained via the negative natural logarithm of the sampled position histograms.